dzchoi/Lazy-evaluated-matrix-module/README.md

 std::cout << C(0, 0) << '\n';  // will show -1.
 ~~~

 <sub>[3] All thunks and sub-thunks from dependent immutables are traced and copied entirely.
 That means, if we have `matrix C = A + B; matrix D = C;`, it is the same as `matrix C = A + B; matrix D = A + B;` in regarding to the internals of `C` and `D`, and `D` does not make use of `C` for saving some memory space.
-This is technically because C++ does not have global garbage collector as Python or some other dynamically-typed languages do, and we cannot control the lifetime of dependent matrix variables; we cannot extend the their lifetime just because we are referring to them.
-However, thunks do not occupy so much amount of memory as arrays in mutable matrices, and we can decide not to make additional matrix variables if we concern the memory space the redundant thunks may occupy.</sub>
+This is technically because C++ does not have global garbage collector as Python or some other dynamically-typed languages do, and we cannot control the lifetime of dependent matrix variables; we cannot extend their lifetime just because we are referring to them.
+However, thunks do not occupy so much amount of memory as arrays associated with mutable matrices, and we can decide not to make additional matrix variables if we concern the memory space the redundant thunks may occupy.</sub>

 ### `matrix<T>` is a template.